Founders' Grant Application

 FOUNDERS' GRANT APPLICATION

-Applications must be submitted to the REF not later than March 4, 2019.
 The minimum grant submission is $10,000; the maximum is $25,000.
 Applications will be reviewed internally by the REF.
-The top three to five candidates will be asked to make a presentation of up to 30 minutes in length to the REF Board at a date and time to be announced.
+The top three to five candidates will be asked to make a presentation of up to 30 minutes in length to the REF Board on Monday, April 19.
+Grants will be awarded by April 30.
 Grants will be awarded by April.

 The REF Board of Trustees generally looks more favorably upon grants that: